 In spring and summer, marine stratus—often thickening into fog at the coast—regularly blankets the shoreline, especially near the Golden Gate and outer coast.
 Along Northern California, summer fog frequency is typically ~40–44% of hours near coastal sites.
 This regime is sustained by cold, upwelled waters of the California Current (about 52–55 °F / 11–13 °C in summer) that cool and stabilize the marine boundary layer, while inland heating establishes pressure gradients that draw the moist layer ashore.
 The cycle tends to peak overnight and toward early morning, clear back to the coast during the afternoon, and redevelop offshore in the evening, priming the next day’s return.

 The San Francisco fog has shaped the city’s history and identity for centuries.
 Drake sailed by the entrance to San Francisco Bay in 1579, but the harbor remained undiscovered—likely concealed by summer fog and its narrow opening.
 Early Spanish explorers in the 18th century likewise recorded the fog as both a navigational hazard and a natural protector, cloaking the shoreline and adding to its mystique.
 On clearer days, those same explorers saw the jagged granite peaks rising offshore and named them Los Farallones—“the cliffs” or “claws”—for their sharp, claw-like silhouettes emerging from the fog.
 Over time, the fog became woven into local art, literature, and folklore, while also shaping how people live and dress outdoors.
-Windbreakers, scarves, and gaiters, combined with careful layering, help maintain body temperature in homeostasis with the fog and within the various microclimates that shift throughout the day, requiring constant adjustment.
+Windbreakers, gaiters, and extras combined with layering, help maintain body temperature in homeostasis with the fog and within the various microclimates that shift throughout the day, requiring adjustment as you 'shift in gear'.
 In recent decades, the city’s cultural embrace of this weather phenomenon has reflected not only its role in cooling summers but also how it challenges daily routines, defining San Francisco’s distinctive outdoor summer experience.

 We have lived in and around the Bay Area for thousands of years, in unison with the recognizable estuarine environment of the modern San Francisco Bay, which took shape only around 10,000–11,000 years ago as rising seas after the last Ice Age flooded ancient river valleys.
 Life persisted in the fog-formed ecosystems of the area, following essentially the same daily patterns of summer fog that still occur today—rolling in by evening, spreading overnight, and retreating under the afternoon sun, though its frequency and inland reach have varied over time.
 Paleoecological studies confirm that fog has long been a crucial moisture source for coastal ecosystems.
 Measurements of stable isotopes in redwood growth rings show that fog-derived water contributes significantly to tree physiology during the summer dry season.
 These findings align with long-term observations showing that fog drip provides 20–45% of the total water budget in redwood stands, underscoring how this process has sustained both natural ecosystems and, indirectly, all who depended on them.